*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 The top layer is usually aerated, which means it has holes to boost the airflow.
 That should keep it fresh.
 It can also be paired with an airflow layer to further increase its cooling effect.

-While ordinary memory foam can get warm during the night, when paired with an airflow layer, it should remain fresh enough.
-However, most modern beds use an open-cell version of it, and that has better airflow when compared to the older models.
+While ordinary memory foam beds can get warm during the night, when paired with an airflow layer, it should remain fresh enough.
+However, most modern models use an open-cell version of it, and that has better airflow when compared to the older models.

 Pairing an open-cell memory foam top with an airflow layer should provide a refreshing sleeping surface.
 Gel-cooled memory foam is usually the better option, though, as it is better at remaining fresh.
 So, if you have problems with hot sleeping, you might want to choose something like that.